GopalGupta-Devops/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 A process is created when the operating system loads a program into memory and assigns it resources like CPU, memory, and I/O. Each process gets a unique identifier for tracking.

+Systemd is the program in Linux that starts everything after the computer boots.
+It launches services, manages processes, and keeps them running properly.
+It matters because it makes startup faster, organizes dependencies so things load in the right order, and gives a simple way to control services.